milliampere/examensarbete/README.md

 Camilla Tranberg & Nina Sjöberg

-Nackademin ht 16 - vt17
+Nackademin ht 16 - vt18

 Link to repo: https://github.com/milliampere/examensarbete

-A chorme extension that calculates nutritional values ​​of products in a recipe based on personal data such as age, sex and physical activity.
+A chorme extension that calculates nutritional values of products in a recipe based on personal data such as age, sex and physical activity.
 The plugin is for now working at the following webbpages: ica.se, coop.se, koket.se

 ## Languages and techniques: